Uber sees encouraging signs in reopening markets, posts $2.9 billion loss

 Nearly two-thirds of Uber’s revenue is generated in the United States and Canada, where authorities began ordering people to stay indoors in the middle of March.

-Uber’s competitor, Lyft, on Wednesday reported a surprise 23% jump in revenue and said strict cost-cutting measures ensured it remained on a “path to profitability.”
+Uber’s smaller ride-hailing rival, Lyft Inc, on Wednesday reported a surprise 23% jump in revenue and said strict cost-cutting measures ensured it remained on a “path to profitability.”

 Lyft shares surged more than 20% on Thursday.